Checking vs. Savings Accounts: Where Should Your Money Go?

-A savings account is a bank account that lets you store money that you don't plan to spend immediately.
-But savings accounts do allow quick access to your money, if you need to dip into it.
+A savings account is a bank account that lets you store money you don't plan to spend immediately.
+But savings accounts do allow quick access to your money, when you need to dip into it.

-There are many ways to transfer money out of your savings: You can do it at a bank branch, an ATM, via electronic transfer, by direct deposit or by using your bank's smartphone app or website.
+You have many ways to transfer money out of your savings: You can do it at a bank branch, an ATM, via electronic transfer, by direct deposit, or by using your bank's smartphone app or website.

-Savings accounts do come with withdrawal and transfer limits.
+Savings accounts come with withdrawal and transfer limits.
 While most savings accounts don't cap how much money you can take out or send to another account at one time, they typically limit transactions to no more than six per month.

 Differences between checking and savings accounts

-Here's a quick look at the differences between checking and savings accounts.
+Here's a quick look at how checking and savings accounts are different.

 |Checking Account||Savings Account|

-One major difference between these accounts is how often you can use them.
+One major difference between the two types of accounts is how often you can use them.

-Checking accounts are intended for frequent, even daily use, and so the bank allows you to withdraw, spend and transfer money many times a month.
-Make sure to ask your bank how many transactions are allowed before an additional fee kicks in.
+Checking accounts are intended for frequent, even daily use, so the bank allows you to withdraw, spend and transfer money many times a month.
+Make sure to ask your bank how many transactions are allowed before any fee kicks in.

-On the other hand, savings accounts are intended for you to leave your money in the bank and let it grow, so they only allow a few transactions a month.
+By contrast, savings accounts are intended for you to leave your money in the bank and let it grow, so you're allowed only a few transactions per month.

-Another difference is that checking accounts generally have a very average low interest rate — around 0.06%, according to the FDIC — while savings accounts have higher interest rates, hovering around 0.09% on average.
+Another difference is that the average interest rate on checking accounts is very low — around 0.06%, according to the FDIC — while savings accounts pay slightly more, hovering around 0.09%, on average.

-Both checking and savings accounts will allow you to access your money easily and keep it safe.
+Either a checking or a savings account will offer you easy access to your money — and keep it safe.